BrunoZell/ask.network/lightpaper.md

 - (iii) **Commitments**, answering: **what will we do?**

-  _(A signed action path, represented as an ordered set of conditional actions.
+  _(A signed conditioal action.
 Conditions are either satisfied or not in a given context.
 The action choice is derived from the matching context via a specified query.)_

 Recall that the public observation pool together with applied domain theories answers: **how is it?**